biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 1st Place

-Church:	Crossway Church, Valencia, PA
+* **Church**: Crossway Church, Valencia, PA
-Coaches:	Jason Martin, Katrina Martin (assistant)
+* **Coaches**: Jason Martin, Katrina Martin (assistant)
+* **Team**:
-Team:	CJ Barna
+    * CJ Barna
-Brennen DeFazio
+    * Brennen DeFazio
-Elyssa DeFazio
+    * Elyssa DeFazio
 * **Round Robin**:
-Round 1: Won against Evangel A/G, Williamsville, NY 200 to 90
+  * Round 1: Won against Evangel A/G, Williamsville, NY 200 to 90
-Round 2: Won against James River A/G, "Salt", Ozark, MO 145 to 110
+  * Round 2: Won against James River A/G, "Salt", Ozark, MO 145 to 110
-Round 3: Won against Aurora First A/G, Aurora, CO 260 to 55
+  * Round 3: Won against Aurora First A/G, Aurora, CO 260 to 55
-Round 4: Won against Tacoma Life Center, Tacoma, WA 125 to 95 Round 5: Won against Galena A/G, Galena, KS 210 to 35
+  * Round 4: Won against Tacoma Life Center, Tacoma, WA 125 to 95
+  * Round 5: Won against Galena A/G, Galena, KS 210 to 35
-Round 6: Won against Calvary Temple, Indianapolis, IN 180 to -45 Round 7: Lost to Central A/G, Superior, WI 30 to 195
+  * Round 6: Won against Calvary Temple, Indianapolis, IN 180 to -45
+  * Round 7: Lost to Central A/G, Superior, WI 30 to 195
-Round 8: Won against Cedar Park A/G, "Ferocious", Bothell, WA 160 to 100
+  * Round 8: Won against Cedar Park A/G, "Ferocious", Bothell, WA 160 to 100
-Round 9: Won against The Church at Briargate #1, Colorado Springs, CO 130 to 115 Round 10: Won against First A/G, San Angelo, TX 130 to 50 Round 11: Won against Christian Temple, Houston, TX 115 to 55 Round 12: Lost to Faith A/G, Orlando, FL 95 to 115
+  * Round 9: Won against The Church at Briargate #1, Colorado Springs, CO 130 to 115
+  * Round 10: Won against First A/G, San Angelo, TX 130 to 50
+  * Round 11: Won against Christian Temple, Houston, TX 115 to 55
+  * Round 12: Lost to Faith A/G, Orlando, FL 95 to 115
-Round 13: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 85 to 190 Round 14: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 95 to 145 Round 15: Lost to First A/G #1, Lexington, KY 60 to 180 Round 16: Won against Calvary A/G, Dunwoody, GA 165 to 125 Round 17: Lost to Braeswood A/G, Houston, TX -20 to 165
+  * Round 13: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 85 to 190
+  * Round 14: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 95 to 145
+  * Round 15: Lost to First A/G #1, Lexington, KY 60 to 180
+  * Round 16: Won against Calvary A/G, Dunwoody, GA 165 to 125
+  * Round 17: Lost to Braeswood A/G, Houston, TX -20 to 165
-Round 18: Lost to Nixa A/G, Nixa, MO 80 to 100
+  * Round 18: Lost to Nixa A/G, Nixa, MO 80 to 100
-Round 19: Won against Calvary A/G, Toledo, OH 205 to 50
+  * Round 19: Won against Calvary A/G, Toledo, OH 205 to 50
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}